MODWare/Hidden_Import_DLL/README.md

 The md5 Hash of the sample : 69BEC32D50744293E85606A5E8F80425
 # Note
-make sure Python 3.9 or above installed to avoid any problems
+Make sure Python 3.9 or above installed to avoid any problems

 # Contact With Author
 **Twitter:**  https://twitter.com/TechMOD1